Competition on Dynamic Optimization Problems Generated by Generalized Moving Peaks Benchmark (GMPB): Abstract

 \section{Abstract}

-This document describes the Generalized Moving Peaks Benchmark (GMPB) that generates continuous dynamic optimization problem instances~\cite{yazdani2020benchmarking}.
-The landscapes generated by GMPB are constructed by assembling several components with a variety of controllable characteristics ranging from unimodal to highly multimodal, symmetric to highly asymmetric, smooth to highly irregular, and various degrees of variable interaction and ill-conditioning.
-In this document, we explain how these characteristics can be generated by different parameter settings of GMPB.
-The MATLAB source code of GMPB is also explained.
+The Generalized Moving Peaks Benchmark (GMPB)~\cite{yazdani2020benchmarking} is a tool for generating continuous dynamic optimization problem instances with controllable dynamic and morphological characteristics.
+GMPB has been used in recent Competitions on Dynamic Optimization at prestigious conferences, such as the IEEE Congress on Evolutionary Computation (CEC).
+This dynamic benchmark generator can create a wide variety of landscapes, ranging from simple unimodal to highly complex multimodal configurations, and from symmetric to asymmetric forms.
+It also supports diverse surface textures, from smooth to highly irregular, and can generate varying levels of variable interaction and conditioning.
+This document provides an overview of GMPB, emphasizing how its parameters can be adjusted to produce landscapes with customizable characteristics.
+The MATLAB implementation of GMPB is available on the \href{https://github.com/EDOLAB-platform/EDOLAB-MATLAB}{\underline{EDOLAB platform}}~\cite{peng2023evolutionary}.